slepc4py.SLEPc.BV#

 Notes

-Copies the contents of vectors W into self(:,s:s+n), where n is the length of W. If orthogonalization flag is set then the vectors are copied one by one then orthogonalized against the previous one.
-If any are linearly dependent then it is discared and the value of m is decreased.
+Copies the contents of vectors W into the BV columns s:s+n, where n is the length of W. If orth is set, then the vectors are copied one by one and then orthogonalized against the previous one.
+If any of them is linearly dependent then it is discarded and the not counted in the return value.

 matMult(A, Y=None)#